Key Takeaways

 What Happens When You Only Do Content

-That's not because 96% of content is bad.
+That's not because most content is bad.
 Over 7 million blog posts are published every single day.
-The internet is so saturated that even well-written, well-researched content gets buried unless something actively drives attention and authority to it.
+The internet is so saturated that even well-researched, well-written content gets buried unless something actively drives attention and authority to it.

-Content marketing generates 3x more leads than outbound marketing and costs 62% less (Demand Metric).
-Companies with blogs see 55% more website visitors than those without (HubSpot).
+Content marketing genuinely works — Demand Metric found it generates 3x more leads than outbound marketing at 62% lower cost, and HubSpot data shows companies with active blogs see 55% more website visitors.
+Conductor's 2024 State of SEO survey found 91% of marketers say SEO positively impacted their performance and marketing goals.
 These numbers are real.
-But they describe what happens at established sites that already have authority — sites with strong backlink profiles where new content enters the index with an inherent advantage.
+But they describe what happens at sites that already have authority — sites with strong backlink profiles where new content enters the index with an inherent advantage.

 Publishing more content on a low-authority domain doesn't compound — it just creates more pages that sit on page 5.
 Content creates the opportunity to rank.
 Links create the authority that converts that opportunity into actual traffic.